Core Mechanics

 LAYER: PREDICTION MODEL

 Projected path based on current steering flows and beta-drift calculations.
+Click any track point to show the projected path at the point, and you can generate a warning map!

 Center Line